Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Methods

 To model mass-loss, we use the following expression:

 where $\eta$ is the mass-loss efficiency factor, $K_t$ is a tidal correction factor, $R_{\rm hill}$ is the Hill radius, $R_{XUV}$ is the radius below which the planet becomes opaque to XUV irradiation, which we set at 10 nanobars (a conservative limit of \citealt{Lopez2012}), and $F_{XUV}$ is the extreme ultraviolet flux from the parent star which we interpolate from the stellar evolution grid of \cite{Johnstone2021} using the median stellar spin.
 While Eq.~\ref{eq:massLoss} mirrors that of energy-limited approximation from \citet{Watson1981, Lopez2012, Lopez2013}, we do not assume energy-limited mass loss.
 Instead we use the results of \citet{Caldiroli2022}, who apply an empirical fitting to a detailed hydrodynamics code ATES \citep{Caldiroli2021} that encompasses both energy-limited and non-energy-limited regime of mass loss, reported as an effective mass-loss efficiency $\eta$ that varies non-trivially with incident flux and planetary potential.
 We find that hot Saturns fall in their low gravity regime where $\eta$ generally ranges in the few tens of percent.
+The deposition depth of XUV irradiation is another important parameter for XUV-driven mass-loss models; it is often quoted as a few nanobars \citep{Murray-Clay2009,Caldiroli2021} for giants, although they may be deeper in depending on the mass of the planet \citep{OwenLai2018, Ionov2018}.
+We do not need to set this parameter, as ATES distributes the energy according to the ionization cross-sections in the model atmosphere.
+Finally, we have rewritten the mass loss rate $\dot{M}$ in terms of $\rho_{\rm XUV}$ the planet bulk density using the XUV radius to highlight the connection between the observed density boundary for hot Saturns (Figure \ref{fig:overview}) and XUV-driven mass loss.

-The deposition depth of XUV irradiation is often quoted as a few nanobars \citep{Murray-Clay2009,Caldiroli2021} for giants, although they may be deeper in depending on the mass of the planet \citep{OwenLai2018, Ionov2018}.
-We verify that our result is robust to our choice of $R_{XUV}$ between 10 nanobar and 1 microbar.
-We have rewritten the mass loss rate $\dot{M}$ in terms of $\rho_{\rm XUV}$ the planet bulk density using the XUV radius to highlight the connection between the observed density boundary for hot Saturns (Figure \ref{fig:overview}) and XUV-driven mass loss.
+For planets that grow to overflow their Roche lobes, we model both the mass loss from the overflow as well as the effect on the planets' semimajor axes, which expand in proportion to the mass lost from the conservation of angular momentum \citep{Valsecchi2014}: